Increasing your mileage and staying healthy can be difficult!

 Part 1: Recovery Week:

 Over the last three months of training, I’ve had something pop up at least once a week, sometimes twice.
-Sudden events have forced a rest day due to “not enough time”.
-By that, I mean I chose sleep so I can give 100% in other areas in my life.
-Most days, it isn’t worth it to me to get 5 hours of sleep, so I can wake up for a run.
+Sudden events have forced a rest day due to “not enough time.”
+By that, I mean I chose sleep so I can give 100% in other areas of my life.
+Most days, it isn’t worth it to me to get 5 hours of sleep so that I can wake up for a run.
 I’m miserable for the rest of the day.

 Part 2: Decrease Your Speed with Increased Mileage

-Reducing speed is an important but overlooked fact.
+Reducing speed with increased weekly mileage is an important but overlooked fact.
 You can’t run the same speed while running 10 miles a week and running 100.
-Sprinting a 100-mile week will result in massive fatigue, exhaustion and ultimately injury.
+Sprinting a 100-mile week will result in massive fatigue, exhaustion, and ultimately injury.
+Decreasing speed while increasing mileage and staying healthy is often overlooked.

 If you are worried about pace for an easy run, remember, no one cares.
 Your ego shouldn’t be the deciding factor for running, but it definitely shouldn’t be your deciding factor for an easy run.
 For most easy runs, I leave my GPS watch at home.
 Did I run 3.1 miles or 3.2?
 9:04 pace or 9:06?
 The world will never know…

 Don’t rush the process because you’ll be sidelined with a minor or major injury.
 If you feel a small ache or pain, keep a mental note about it.
-Make sure it doesn’t increase or become worse.
+Make sure it doesn’t become worse.
+Remember you’re in the sport for the long run (pun intended), so don’t rush the process.

 Questions for you: